 From my own experience, and from what I’ve been able to glean on various car forums, another difference between a 5 speed and 6 speed car is when you’re cruising.
 If you’re on the open highway, chances are you’ll make your way up to 65 mph or more.
 This is where your sixth gear comes in handy.
 It’s essentially an overdrive that allows the car to operate at lower RPMs and save fuel.

 Those are the two biggest differences between 5 and 6 speed manual transmissions.
 Tell us in the comments if you’ve experienced any others.
 If you’re in the market for a manual transmission car, the Car Talk blog has a fairly recent article about what’s available.
-Or, if you’re just itching to take your ride on the road, Plymouth Rock Assurance has plenty of safety tips for you.

 Click here for more information about insurance in your state.